As part of my PhD research, I am developing Computational Healthcare a Search & Aggregation Engine.

 Computational Healthcare indexes and aggregates data from millions of healthcare visits.
 Using novel privacy preserving aggregation strategies it simplifies data analysis & dissemination.
 It is developed in collaboration with Radiology and Anesthesiology departments at Weill Cornell Medical College, Cornell University.

 I am a co-founder of Temporal Health.
 Temporal Health aims to make information derived from large healthcare databases accessible to a broad audience.

-Using EraseImage users can perform image segmentation and background removal using superpixel algorithms.
-It works completely in client-side JS.
-It is implemented using Angular, FabricJS and Superpixels.
+Previously I built EraseImage.com an online tool for segmenting images.
+It lets users perform image segmentation and background removal, completely in client-side JS.
+It is implemented using Angular, FabricJS and superpixel algorithms.

 I am interested in using a cheap ( Total cost < 300$ ) combination of an Android smartphone and a Sphero for monitoring and reconstruction tasks.
 Such devices are extremely useful for several custom tasks.
 E.g. Periodically taking pictures of a room for 3D reconstruction.
 Or programmable movable lights inside a photography studio.